Editor’s Note: This blog post was originally published in December 2016 and has been revised to reflect industry updates.

 Different products call for different types of glass.
-Two common kinds of glass are low iron and clear.
+Two common kinds of glass are low-iron and clear.
 Their properties differ because their ingredients aren't the same, so one may be better suited than the other for certain design projects.
-Glass experts can explain the differences between low iron glass and regular clear glass and which kind might be the right choice depending on the circumstance.
+Glass experts can explain the differences between low-iron glass and regular, clear glass and which kind might be the right choice depending on the circumstance.

-Regular Clear Glass
+Regular, Clear Glass

 If you’re looking to have the glass back-painted or coated a specific shade of yellow, for instance, your glass fabricator won't want to use regular clear glass because it will be harder to match the color.
-For this reason, glass fabricators will typically recommend low iron glass instead.
+For this reason, glass fabricators will typically recommend low-iron glass instead.
 Another application is displaying elegant wares, such as jewelry.
 These fine details and subtleties may not be as apparent due to even the slightest touch of green present in a clear glass case.

-Since the edgework of low iron glass is clearer and less green than it is with clear glass, it's not just great for color-matching; it is also great to leave as is and use it for display cases and shelves in retail stores.
-Because of the glass' clearness, consumers can view the merchandise without that pesky green tint in the way.
+Since the edgework of low-iron glass is clearer and less green than clear glass, it's not just great for color matching—it is also great to use for display cases and shelves in retail stores—leading to opportunities for potential conversion through compelling product displays.